varunmuchanapally/varunmuchanapally/README.md

 ## 🚀 About Me

 I'm a developer and researcher passionate about solving real-world problems with code.
-I love building AI-driven systems and tools that make a measurable impact — from predicting economic trends to improving cybersecurity.
+I love building AI-driven systems and tools that make a measurable impact, from predicting economic trends to improving cybersecurity.

 I’m currently:
 - 🧠 Practicing Deep Learning & Kaggle every week